ECA Review

-Lauren Fleming, daughter of Karla (Pieper) and Mark Fleming, published author of child’s book, ‘Squirrel Adventures’.
-ECA Review/Submitted Lauren Fleming’s “Squirrel Adventures”, published by AuthorHouse, follow squirrels doing things...
-Read More

-Clive council passed its 2017 interim $1.9 million operating and $838,000 capital budgets during its regular meeting Jan.
-9. Clive residents will only see a .5 per cent increase...
-Read More

-The communities of Stettler, Consort, Killam, Heisler and Coronation will receive a total of $549,705 through the Government of...
-Read More
+The communities of Stettler, Consort, Killam, Heisler and Coronation will receive...
+Read More 2

 The settlement of the prairies was an ambitious process and the...
 Read More 2